masc-ucsc/docs/docs/pyrope/07-typesystem.md

 * Success vs Failure
   + `regref` keeps going to find all the matches, and it is possible to have a zero matches
   + `import` stops at the first match, and a compile error is generated if there is no match.

-When `instance` is used, there can be many matches.
-To have a deterministic result, given a hierarchy the order should be fixed, but changing the hierarchy can provide a new order.
-There is no guarantee of tuple order across multiple instances.

 ### Mocking library